Am I Mediocre? The Truth Most People Don’t Want to Face

 “I fall back into old patterns.”

-This is the stage where things gradually slip back to what’s familiar, even after a period of effort.
+This is the stage where things slowly drift back to what feels familiar, even after a period of effort.

 This cycle creates the feeling of: